 Doisy College of Health Sciences Mission:

-Rooted in Jesuit ideals, the Doisy College of Health Sciences serves humanity through
+Rooted in Jesuit ideals, the Doisy College of Health Sciences serves humanity through education, research and engagement.

 Saint Louis University Department of Nutrition and Dietetics Mission: